mbastola/Operating-System-Basics/README.md

 # Operating System Basics

 A hands-on collection of C systems programming labs covering core operating-system concepts from user-space tools to introductory Linux kernel modules.
+This is a part of Operating Systems course in CS at WashU.

 ## Projects